TempUpload/FLofChatGPT/README.md

 # Original fault localization results of ChatGPT

-Welcome to the repository where ChatGPT (both versions 3.5 and 4) responses are stored pertaining to fault localization on Defects4J.
+Welcome to the repository where ChatGPT (version 3.5 and 4) responses are stored for fault localization on Defects4J.

 ## Repository Structure and Details: